ColinBurner/Note-Taker-Express/README.md

 # Note-Taker-Express
-Repository for a CLI SVG logo generator
+Repository for a note taker made with express.js!

 ## Description